What is the Credit Cycle Telling Us?

 Interpreting the Cycle

 The key economic indicators in the following table tend to behave differently in each phase of the credit cycle.
-Currently, most of these indicators display expansion/late cycle characteristics.
+Currently, most of these indicators display expansion/late-cycle characteristics.
 However, we do not interpret indicators at face value and make a conclusion.
-Our determinations incorporate art and nuance.
-We believe the cycle is in mid-expansion with expectations of softer for longer growth—we have extended the runway for this cycle based on expectations for easing Fed policy, continued profit strength and healthy productivity.
+Our determinations incorporate art and nuance.i We believe the cycle is in mid-expansion with expectations of softer for longer growth—we have extended the runway for this cycle based on easing Fed policy, continued profit strength and healthy productivity.

 What if...?

-Because macroeconomic factors don’t always behave as expected, we prepare alternative scenarios and those include indicators to watch:
+Because macroeconomic factors don’t always behave as expected, we prepare alternative scenarios that include indicators to watch:

 In this scenario, the economy continues to chug along at an above-trend pace of growth driven by strong demand-side dynamics.

-- Excess demand causes disinflation to stall out as services inflation proves to be sticky (further increases in oil prices could also play a role).
+- Excess demand causes disinflation to stall out as services inflation proves to be sticky.
+Threats to the supply side of the economy could come from tariffs and tighter border controls limiting labor supply.
+(Further increases in oil prices could also play a role.)

 - Consumers hold in strong; they still have jobs and feel positive impacts from improved wealth.

-- Profits rebound continues, and margins expand as firms hold on to pricing power.
+- Profits rebound continues, and margins can expand as firms hold on to pricing power.

-- Although monetary policy may seem restrictive at first glance, the ballooned deficit and impacts from an overly expansionary fiscal policy offset monetary tightness, allows the economy to continue to run hot.
+- Although monetary policy may seem restrictive at first glance, the ballooned deficit and impacts from an overly expansionary fiscal policy offset monetary tightness and allow the economy to continue to run hot.

-In this scenario, the Fed’s hands are tied with a strong economy, labor market and stubborn inflation; no rate cuts on the horizon and fears of further hikes could start to creep into the market.
-This scenario acknowledges the potential for fed funds hikes and bond yields to push past 5.0%.
+In this scenario, the Fed’s hands are tied with a strong economy, strong labor market and stubborn inflation; no rate cuts on the horizon and fears of further hikes could start to creep into the market.
+This scenario acknowledges the potential for bond yields to push past 5.0%.

 - We have witnessed a historic Fed tightening cycle and real rates are elevated by historical standards, suggesting there are some vulnerabilities in the economy and the market.